FrightenedFox/fox-features/Android/LineageOS_Magisk.md

     - Google Play Store
     - Google Services Framework
     - Google Wallet
+    - Google Play Services
     - McDonald's
     - any banking apps

 At this point it seems to run quite reliably for me, but I remember changing some ID of my device, so it shows up as Android 9 or something, when in reality it is Android 13.

 ### Other useful Magisk Modules